Web Theoi

 Translation

-LEPREUS was the founder of the town of Lepreus in Eleian Triphylia.
-He once challenged Herakles to a series of contests:--first a discus match, followed by a water-bailing contest, an eating match and a drinking contest.
-Being defeated time and again, he raged against the hero, took up arms and was slain.
+LEPREUS was the founder of the town of Lepreum in the Eleian region of Triphylia.
+He once challenged Herakles to a series of contests--first a discus match, followed by a water-bailing contest, then an eating match and finally a drinking contest.
+Being defeated time and time again, he flew into a rage, took up arms against the hero and was slain.

 PARENTS